oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/monitoring-kubernetes/monitoring-with-prometheus-lab.md

   ![prometheus-list-stock-empty-console](images/prometheus-list-stock-empty-console.png)

-If we look at the data we can see that the retrieved value is 0 (it may be another number, depends on how often you made the call to list the stock in previous labs) of course our graph looks boring, since we setup prometheus we haven't actually done anything)
+If we look at the data we can see that the retrieved value (in the **Value** column on the right) in this case is 0  (it may be another number, depends on how often you made the call to list the stock in previous labs) of course our graph looks boring, since we've just setup Prometheus we haven't actually done anything)

 Let's make a few calls to list the stock and see what we get